You'll be sent an invitation letter in the post when it's time to book your cervical screening appointment.

 - you have recently had a miscarriage or abortion

-Avoid using any vaginal medications, lubricants or creams in the 2 days before you have your test as they can affect the results.
+Avoid using any vaginal medicines, lubricants or creams in the 2 days before you have your test as they can affect the results.

 Things to ask when you book